-Medicine is used to treat some
+Medicine is used to treat some food allergies.

 For mild allergic reactions, people often try nonprescription medicines first.
 You can try prescription medicines if over-the-counter medicines fail to control allergy symptoms or if they cause drowsiness or other bothersome side effects.

 Medicines used to treat a severeallergic reaction include:

 - Epinephrine.
 Epinephrine is given as a shot.
 It acts quickly to relax the muscles that help you breathe.
 Sometimes more than one shot is needed if symptoms do not go away.
 Epinephrine is the medicine used to treat anaphylaxis.

 - Antihistamines.
 Antihistamines block the action of histamine during an allergic reaction and help improve symptoms such as itching and sneezing.

 Medicines used to relieve mild food allergy symptoms include: